kitlangton/au_pair/README.md

 `aupair add kit`

-And their github remote will be added for the current repo (assuming it has the name as the working directory)
+and their github remote will be added for the current repo (assuming it has the name as the working directory)

 `git remote -v`

 `#=> kit  https://github.com/kitlangton/aupair.git (push)`

-And now you can start pulling away:
+Now you can start pulling away:

 `git pull kit master`